-A Conservation Area Appraisal defines the special nature and distinctiveness of the area in order to enable well founded decisions to be made about its future management.
+A Conservation Area Appraisal defines the special nature and distinctiveness of the area in order to enable well-founded decisions to be made about its future management.

-The appraisal is then used to produce a management plan which sets out those measures which are required in order to safeguard the future preservation of the character of the conservation area.
+The appraisal is then used to produce a management plan which sets out the measures required to safeguard the future preservation of the character of the conservation area.

 Bedford conservation area management plan